umbertogriffo/umbertogriffo/README.md

 <h1 align="center">Hi 👋, I'm Umberto</h1>
-<h3 align="center">A passionate Data Engineer from Lisbon</h3>
+<h3 align="center">A passionate Data/Machine Learning Engineer from Lisbon</h3>

-- 🔭 I’m currently working at [tb.lx by Daimler Trucks & Buses](https://tblx.io/) where I'm implementing scalable Data Pipelines in batch and streaming to feed event-driven applications as well as developing Machine Learning models for Predictive Maintenance solutions.
+- :telescope: I’m currently working at [Bose](https://www.bose.com/en_us/index.html) where I'm enhancing the Bose Data Platform in leading and supporting Advanced Analytics & AI/ML workloads and applying MLOps best practices to help Data Scientists taking their models to production.

 - 👨‍💻 All of my open-source projects are available here on Github